-Q. Future Topics
+M. Future Topics

-In 2025, the DCDEP will hold public meetings covering a variety of topics.
+In 2023, the DCDEP will hold public meetings covering a variety of topics.
 Future sections of the document will be prepared as topics are covered by the DCDEP and revisions to the document will be forwarded to the CPUC at least once per year.

 IV.
-DCDEP Recommendations
+DCDEP Recommendations and Implementation Plan

-Contained in this section are the recommendations of the DCDEP.
-The recommendations in this section are included in an implementation table that will be tracked by the DCDEP in Section V of this Vision Document.
+Contained in the section are the recommendations of the DCDEP.
+The recommendations in this section will become activities as part of an implementation plan that will be tracked by the DCDEP.
+A report that provides the status of each of the recommendations will be produced yearly, or as needed.